 Most of you will have far more we/me messages, like this one:

-If you want to impress customers with how much your business has accomplished, convert your years in business to a meaningful metric: “1000 Boston Marathon qualifiers trained.”
+And uf you want to impress customers with how much your business has accomplished, convert your years in business to a meaningful metric.
+Which is more convincing and meaningful?

 8. Decorative vs. functional graphic design